mariamathewc/React-Native-Project-Mobile-FlashCard/README.md

 <h2>About</h2>
-This is a React Native mobile application that was built as part of the Udacity React Nanodegree Program.
+This is a React Native mobile application that works on both ios and android platform.
 It is a recreation of "Flash Cards" app.
-It allow users to create decks and store question & answer.
+It allow users to create decks and store flashcards in each deck.
 It is built with redux store and local storage.
-This application is tested on ios platform.
+Daily notifications are send at 8:00 pm every day to encourage user to keep the progress!

 <h2>Getting Started</h2>